Deesen/ckeditor4-modx-evo/README.md

 ------------------------------------------------------------------------------

 ##### @todo:
-  - add linklist to link-button (URLS can already be created choosing from Modx ressource-tree)
+  - add linklist/quicksearch to link-dialog (internal links can already be created by choosing from Modx ressource-tree)
-  - customize all language-files
-  - add optional modx-langKey to editor-langKey translation to bridge?
   - check inline @todos

 ##### History:
+  - 20.02.2016:
+    - added language-support to bridge for gsettings/custom
+    - added language files from old TinyMCE3
+      - modified lang.gsettings for general settings
+      - prepared lang.custom for future translations
   - 19.02.2016:
     - Finished themes / plugin / settings
     - added connector.template to support template-button for inserting ressources and chunks